Updated: Dec 13, 2022

 Clean.
 I know, it sounds so 50’s housewife, but sometimes it’s really nice to do something I don’t have to focus on to help ease my mind out of the race.

 Plant.
-With ADHD, and the memory loss, this is a hard one because I plant them, tend them, then forget them.
+With ADHD and memory loss, this is a hard one because I plant them, tend them, then forget them.
 Nothing makes me happier than dipping my fingers into dirt though, so even though most of what I plant doesn’t grow, it helps.
 I proceed with caution with this one.
 I need to be resilient enough to take the “failure” and challenge the thoughts enough to realize the outcome isn’t what matters for me.

 Over research.
 I love to figure out the ins and outs of things.
 So, if there’s a big purchase I want to make, or if there’s a new project I want to try, I research the shit out of it.
 I read an anxiety book “First, We Make the Beast Beautiful.”
 Where the author described researching electric cars to the point where she pointed out a mistake in a major company's algorithms.
 She didn’t know anything about electric cars before she started her research.
 Before reading that, I had no idea that was a product of anxiety, but it felt so fucking validating to feel like I wasn’t alone, which in turn prompted me to write this blog article.

 Writing.
 I never dove into writing past journal prompts before this blog.
 I have a list of ideas, but never felt qualified to write them.
-Perfection, grammar, and fear of rejection has caused me to steer away from this coping skill for a long time.
+Perfection, grammar, and fear of rejection have caused me to steer away from this coping skill for a long time.
 I can tell you, it won’t ever be perfect, there will always be people who try to tear you apart.
 You don’t have to show anyone your writing, but if this has helped you at all, please consider sharing your viewpoint with the world.
 If you need an anonymous avenue.
 Please email me.

 Baking.
 When I need a win, I bake.
 It comes naturally to me, and I like to experiment, and I get something tasty out of the deal!
-This week I made chocolate cupcakes from scratch with mini-Reese’s in the middle and buttercream peanut butter frosting.
+This week I made chocolate cupcakes from scratch with mini Reese’s in the middle and buttercream peanut butter frosting.
 It was a hit.

-I want to say meditate, but honestly that’s something I only do when I’m healthy.
+I want to say meditate, but honestly, that’s something I only do when I’m healthy.
 Sometimes when I don’t have it in me to try to sit still, I will still light incense or sage to at least take the sharpness off.